Danube: Modern navigation

 The Danube is navigable by ocean ships from the Black Sea to Brăila in Romania (the maritime river sector), and further on by river ships to Kelheim, Bavaria, Germany; smaller craft can navigate further upstream to Ulm, Württemberg, Germany.
 About 60 of its tributaries are also navigable.

 Since the completion of the German Rhine–Main–Danube Canal in 1992, the river has been part of a trans-European waterway from Rotterdam on the North Sea to Sulina on the Black Sea, a distance of 3500 km.
 In 1994 the Danube was declared one of ten Pan-European transport corridors, routes in Central and Eastern Europe that required major investment over the following ten to fifteen years.
 The amount of goods transported on the Danube increased to about 100 million tons in 1987.
 In 1999, transport on the river was made difficult by the NATO bombing of three bridges in Serbia during the Kosovo War.
 Clearance of the resulting debris was completed in 2002, and a temporary pontoon bridge that hampered navigation was removed in 2005.

 At the Iron Gate, the Danube flows through a gorge that forms part of the boundary between Serbia and Romania; it contains the Iron Gate I Hydroelectric Power Station dam, followed at about 60 km downstream (outside the gorge) by the Iron Gate II Hydroelectric Power Station.
 On 13 April 2006, a record peak discharge at Iron Gate Dam reached 15400 m3/s.

 There are three artificial waterways built on the Danube: the Danube-Tisa-Danube Canal (DTD) in the Banat and Bačka regions (Vojvodina, northern province of Serbia); the 64 km Danube-Black Sea Canal, between Cernavodă and Constanța (Romania) finished in 1984, shortens the distance to the Black Sea by 400 km; the Rhine–Main–Danube Canal is about 171 km, finished in 1992, linking the North Sea to the Black Sea.
 A Danube-Aegean canal has been proposed.

 Cruising on the Danube is a popular sightseeing activity, especially between Passau, Germany, to Budapest, Hungary.

 Piracy

 In 2010–12, shipping companies, especially from Ukraine, claimed that their vessels suffered from "regular pirate attacks" on the Serbian and the Romanian stretches of the Danube.
 However, the transgressions may not be considered acts of piracy, as defined according to the United Nations Convention on the Law of the Sea, but rather instances of "river robbery".

-On the other hand, media reports say the crews on transport ships often steal and sell their own cargo and then blame the plundering on "pirates", and the alleged attacks are not piracy but small-time contraband theft along the river.
+Media reports suggest that transport crews frequently misappropriate cargo, selling it for personal gain while attributing the losses to pirate attacks.
+These incidents are often characterised not as piracy, but as opportunistic theft and smuggling conducted along the river.